NoleStites/Shut-the-Box/README.md

 ### Setup Instructions
 1. Clone the repository
 `$ git clone https://github.com/SOUComputerScience/lab-5-NoleStites.git`
-3. de
+2. Change directories into the repo
+`$ cd lab-5-NoleStites`
+3. Create a Python virtual environment
+`$ python -m venv env`
+`$ source env/bin/activate`
+4. Install the required packages
+`$ pip install -r requirements.txt`
+5. Start the game
+`$ python3 app.py`
-You may have to use this command to get tkinter to work:
-$ sudo apt-get install python3-tk
+> Note: If you get an error, you may have to use this command to get tkinter to work: `$ sudo apt-get install python3-tk`